GDQuest/website/content/tutorial/godot/2D/settings-demo/index.md

 	_settings.resolution = new_resolution

-# Store the fullscreen seting.
+# Store the fullscreen setting.
 This will be called any time the users toggles
 # the UIFullScreenCheckbox
 func _on_UIFullscreenCheckbox_toggled(is_button_pressed: bool) -> void:
 	_settings.fullscreen = is_button_pressed